jazmichaelking/mastodon-near-me/README.md

 # Mastodon Near Me - Global Mastodon server list by country and region
-A visual map of active community Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.
+A visual map of active, stable community Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.

  ## Map
 The interactive map of the available servers is maintained at http://mastodon-near.me

 ## Purpose
 Onboarding to Mastodon requires a judgement call about which server to join and can cause confusion.
-The map is intended to showcase existing local service providers with a built-in local membership as a way to inspire confidence in the choice of server.
+The map is intended to showcase existing local service providers with a built-in local membership and demonstrated content moderation as a way to inspire confidence in the choice of server.

 ## Inclusion Criteria
 To be included on the map the service must be: